 - Publishers believe it will be more costly to retarget users with what will be a smaller addressable audience.
 Several will be experimenting with getting user consent to track their IDFAs.
 And most will be looking for their attribution partners to help and provide guidance.

-- One retargeting platform said they are evaluating guidance on how to incentivize users to opt-in.
+- One retargeting platform said they are evaluating guidance on incentivizing users to opt-in.

 - Interestingly enough, there was a cohort of respondents who were already invested in targeting LAT (limit ad tracking) users as they believe they are typically of a higher value.